Op-amp Tutorial Includes:

 Integrated circuits, ICs have made a huge impact on the electronics scene – both analogue and digital circuits have changed the face of electronics.

 Within the analogue electronics arena, none has made more difference than the operational amplifier, or op-amp.
-The op-amp enables a very high performance amplifier to be made with the addition of just a handful of other components.
+The op-amp is a differential amplifier and it is a very high performance amplifier circuit block it enables many different electronic amplifier circuits to be designed with the addition of just a handful of other components.

-The operational amplifier can also form the basis of a host of other circuits ranging from filters to timers, and oscillators to comparators and astables.
-As such the operational amplifier is one of the most versatile building blocks available to the analogue engineer and hobbyist.
+The operational amplifier can form the basis of a host of other circuits ranging from filters to timers, and oscillators to comparators and astables.
+As such the operational amplifier is one of the most versatile building blocks available to the analogue electronics circuit design engineer and hobbyist.

 Although the term operational amplifier has now become totally integrated into today's electronics terminology, it may not be realised that it dates back to a paper published in 1947.
 This described work that was undertaken using these amplifiers in analogue computers of the day.